Want to set up a professional, free business email address?

 - raise brand awareness

-How to Create a Free Business Email Address?
+How to Create a Free Business Email Address

 If you already have a custom domain and business website, you may be able to set up an email address with your current web hosting provider.

-The first thing you need to do is to go to the Bluehost website and click on the Get Started button.
+The first thing you need to do is go to the Bluehost website and click on the Get Started button.

 Here you’ll have two options.
 You can either create a new domain name or use your own if you already have one.

-If you want to make your payment via PayPal click on the More Payment options link.
-Complete your payment by clicking on the checkbox to accept the terms and conditions followed by the Submit button.
+If you want to make your payment via PayPal, click on the More Payment options link.
+Complete your payment by clicking on the checkbox to accept the terms and conditions, followed by the Submit button.

 Once you’ve logged into your account dashboard, click the Advanced menu on the left-hand column.
 Then click the Email Accounts option under the Email section.

-To create a new one, just click on the Create button.
+To create a new one, click on the Create button.

-Depending on your hosting plan you can create more email addresses for your employees by using the same process.
-If you have opted for the basic plan you can create upto 5 email addresses and for the plus and the choice plus plans you can create an unlimited number of emails.
+Depending on your hosting plan, you can create more email addresses for your employees by using the same process.
+If you have opted for the basic plan, you can create up to 5 email addresses, and for the plus and the choice plus plans, you can create an unlimited number of emails.

 Step 3: Access Your Email Account

-But first, you have to connect your email address to a webmail application like Gmail or Yahoo mail, or a desktop email client such as Microsoft Outlook.
+But first, you have to connect your email address to a webmail application like Gmail or Yahoo mail or a desktop email client such as Microsoft Outlook.

-For that, you need to start by logging in to your Bluehost dashboard just like you did in the previous step.
+You need to start by logging in to your Bluehost dashboard just like you did in the previous step.
 Now click on Advanced » Email Accounts.

 You can also free up your email storage and allocate storage space to your email account under this option.